WHAT DOES THE LAW SAY ABOUT HOW A PARTY CAN PICK A PARTY NOMINEE IF THE PRESUMPTIVE NOMINEE HAS DROPPED OUT?

 HOW DO I KNOW IF I’M QUALIFIED?

-The Judge of Election and Inspectors are elected positions and can only serve within their own election precinct.
-For other positions, county election officials fill vacancies, a task that’s become far more challenging due to the pandemic.
-The only requirement to be appointed to fill a vacancy by your count is that you must be a registered voter within the county.
+The Judge of Election and Inspectors are elected positions and can only run for these positions in their own election precinct.
+But it's common for these positions to be filled by appointment by individuals who are registered elsewhere.
+For other positions, county election officials fill vacancies, a task that’s become far more challenging since the pandemic.
+The only requirement to be appointed to fill a vacancy by your county is that you must be a registered voter within the county.

 WHERE DO I SIGN UP TO BE A POLL WORKER?